Threat brief Security Intelligence. Playbooks, checklists, and field-tested notes.

 Here’s a quick comparison of popular options:

-Firewalla Gold is honestly one of the best quick wins for most households.
+Firewalla Gold is honestly one of the best early improvements for most households.
 Setup takes under 20 minutes, and you get real-time alerts on your phone.

 Why the Best Firewalls for Home Network Protection Actually Matter